-OVERVIEW: This funder supports cancer care, health, arts and culture, and children and youth, primarily in Chicago and the surrounding suburbs.
-Grant requests are invitation-only.
+OVERVIEW: The Duchossois Family Foundation supports cancer care, health, arts and culture, and children and youth, primarily in Chicago and the surrounding suburbs.

 FUNDING AREAS: Cancer care, hunger, health, arts and culture, children and youth

 IP TAKE: DFF is a family-run affair, and grantees tend to have close connections with the Duchossois family and foundation board.

 PROFILE: Founded in 1984, the Duchossois Family Foundation is based in Chicago and is run by first- and second-generation family members.
 Family member R. Bruce Duchossois passed away in 2014, enabling the foundation to increase its endowment and take a more active role in philanthropy.
 The foundation “strives to empower individuals to enhance their quality of life through wellness and education.”
 DFF is interested in wellness and education and provides support to programs that give people the opportunity to reach their potential and contribute to the community.